Choosing the right investment account: ISA or GIA?

 For example, going from being a basic rate taxpayer to being a higher rate taxpayer means potentially paying 33.75% instead of 8.75% on dividends above the allowance.

-That’s even more of an issue for the UK’s highest earners from April 2023 as the additional rate income tax threshold will come down from £150,000 to £125,140.
+That’s even more of an issue for the UK’s highest earners as of 6 April 2024 as the additional rate income tax threshold will come down from £150,000 to £125,140.
 Granted, this bunch might not get a whole lot of sympathy from the rest of the nation’s savers and investors.

 Read more: